benzino98/plaschema/memory-bank/activeContext.md

      - Message listing with filters for status, category, date
      - Message detail view with response functionality
      - Category management interface
-   - 🔄 Implement in-app notifications for new messages
-   - 🔄 Create automated archiving system for messages older than 3 months
    - ✅ Configure super admin only permissions for message management

 2. Improve mobile responsiveness